Jai Hanuman – Sankatmochan Naam Tiharo: Casting

-Initially, Anuj Sachdeva was in talks to play a cameo role, but decline due to his prior commitments.
+Initially, Anuj Sachdeva was in talks to play a cameo role, but declined due to prior commitments.

 Development

 The series was announced by Peninsula Pictures in August 2022 and confirmed by Dangal TV.
-It is mainly shot at the Film City, Mumbai.
+It was mainly shot at the Film City, Mumbai.

 Release

 Jai Hanuman - Sankat Mochan Naam Tiharo promos were released in August 2022.
 It premeried on 23 August 2022 on Dangal TV.
-It went off-air within 3 months of its premiere on 3 December 2022, due to low viewership.
+It went off-air within three months of its premiere on 3 December 2022, due to low viewership.